-The guidance indicates that non-fatal strangulation and suffocation offences should result in a charge of ABH rather than common assault.
-However, in our experience this does not take place in a great many cases.
+The guidance indicates that non-fatal strangulation and suffocation offences can result in a charge of ABH rather than common assault.
+However, in our experience this does not take place in a great many, and probably in the majority, of cases.
+There does not appear to be any published data and therefore we rely on anecdotal evidence from domestic abuse workers across the country.